-- 72 micron - High level of filtration, increased yields over 36 micron when dry sift or bubble.
+- 72 micron - High level of filtration, increased yields over 36 microns when dry sift or bubble.

-- 90 micron - Higher level of filtration for use with flower, trim, and shake rosin pressing
+- 90 micron - Higher level of filtration for use with flower, trim, and shake.

-- 115 micron - Ideal level of filtration and high yielding for use with flower, trim, and shake rosin pressing
+- 115 micron - Ideal level of filtration and high yielding for use with flower, trim, and shake.

-Do you have questions about making rosin?
-Read our learning center article about Post Harvest Extractions: What Does it Mean and How Does it Work? or give one of our experienced growers a call at 888-815-9763 to learn more about making rosin and using a rosin press.
+If you want to get started with extraction, we've got your back.
+Give one of our experienced growers a call at 888-815-9763 to learn more about making rosin and using a press.